rahgadda/generate-json/README.md

 # Generate JSON

 ## Overview
-- This project is an extenssion of project [dummy-json](https://github.com/webroo/dummy-json#api)
+- This project is an extension of project [dummy-json](https://github.com/webroo/dummy-json#api)
-- Idea of this prohject is to generate json based on template
+- Idea of this project is to generate json based on template

 ## Design
 - Use GithubPages to host this page